YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 A Replication Instance file maintains the current state of an instance.
 It also serves as a repository of the history of the journal sequence numbers that are generated locally or received from other instances.

-It includes 3 sections -- File Header, Source Server slots, and History Records.
+It includes three sections:

+* File Header
+* Source Server slots
+* History Records.

-The File Header section records information about the current instance, such as semaphore and shared memory ids of the Journal and Receive Pool, journal sequence number of the current instance.
+The **File Header** section records information about the current instance, such as semaphore and shared memory ids of the Journal and Receive Pool, journal sequence number of the current instance.

-The Source Server slots store information for each replicating instance for which a Source Server is started.
+The **Source Server slots** store information for each replicating instance for which a Source Server is started.
 A slot stores the name of the replicating instance, the last transmitted sequence number, and the sequence number when the Source Server was last connected to the originating instance (Connect Sequence Number).

 A Replication Instance file has 16 slots.
 Initially, all are unused.
 A Source Server replicating to a replicating instance for the first time utilizes an unused slot to store the information and any future Source Server process replicating to the same replicating instance updates this information.